Last update: 10/24/2021

 No, you do not need to quarantine upon arrival as long as you have a valid medical certificate for a negative PCR test result from within 72 hours of arrival in Malawi.
 However, you will have to self-monitor for COVID-19 symptoms for 14 days from your arrival.

-Yes, you must have a medical certificate for a negative PCR COVID test that was obtained within 72 hours of arrival in Malawi.
+Yes, you must have a medical certificate for a negative PCR COVID test result that was obtained within 72 hours of arrival in Malawi.

 No, there is currently no curfew in place.